How to Grow Instagram Organically

 Instagram's algorithm has one job: keep people on the app.
 It does that by showing them content they'll engage with.
 If your content earns saves, shares and comments, the algorithm will push it to new audiences for free.
 The creators who say "organic doesn't work anymore" are usually posting content that doesn't earn engagement.

-Saves are the most powerful signal on Instagram in 2026.
+Saves are the most powerful signal on Instagram.
 Create content worth bookmarking.

 Step 1: Define your niche and visual identity